ums-1994/StokFellaApp/StokVelWebApp/StokVelWebApp/README.md

 ![img.png](img.png)

 ### 2. Forget Password
-* The "Forgot Password" functionality of Expense App allows users to reset their existing account password in case they have forgotten it.
+* The "Forgot Password" functionality of Stokvel App allows users to reset their existing account password in case they have forgotten it.
 * Users can initiate a password reset by clicking on the "Forgot Password" link on the login page and providing their registered email address and new password.
 * If the email address exists in the database,the password will reset successfully,
 * the user will be redirected to the login page where they can enter their new password and access their account.